rust-lang/project-portable-simd/CHARTER.md

 The initial implementation will be built on LLVM intrinsics directly rather than `core::arch`.
 This is so we don't have to block the portable API on filling in a lot of missing intrinsics in `core::arch` on non-x86 platforms.
-Migrating from LLVM intrinsics to `core::arch` is kept as a future possibility.

 ## Membership